etingof/pysmi/docs/source/developer-documentation.rst

 forms.
 Destination MIB representation is determined by a kind of *code generator* object being passed to *MibCompiler* on instantiation.

-At the time of this writing, a single fully functional code generation backend is shipped with PySMI.
+At the time of this writing, two code generation backends are shipped with PySMI.

 .. autoclass:: pysmi.codegen.pysnmp.PySnmpCodeGen
+  :members:

+.. autoclass:: pysmi.codegen.jsondoc.JsonCodeGen
   :members:

 .. autoclass:: pysmi.codegen.null.NullCodeGen
   :members: